Operator Calculus of Differential Chains and Differential Forms: Differential chains of class

-\begin{remarks} \mbox{} \begin{itemize} \item Although it is clear that \( \|\cdot\|_{B^r} \) is a semi-norm, it is not obvious that it is a norm on \( \A_k(\R^n)\); this is proved in Theorem \ref{thm:normspace}. \item It is immediate that the norms are decreasing as \( r \) increases, and \( \| A \|_{B^r} < \i \) for all \( A \in \A_k(\R^n)\) since \( \| A \|_{B^r} \le \|A\|_{B^0} < \i \). \item It is not important to know the actual value of \( \|A\|_{B^r} \) for a given chain \( A \).
+\begin{remarks} \mbox{} \begin{itemize} \item Although it is clear that \( \|\cdot\|_{B^r} \) is a semi-norm, it is not obvious that it is a norm on \( \A_k(\R^n)\); this is proved in Theorem \ref{thm:normspace}. \item The \( B^r \) norms decrease as \( r \) increases, and \( \|A\|_{B^r} < \i \) for all \( A \in \A_k(\R^n)\) since \( \|A\|_{B^r} \le \|A\|_{B^0} < \i \). \item It is not important to know the actual value of \( \|A\|_{B^r} \) for a given chain \( A \).
 Well-behaved upper bounds suffice in our proofs and examples, and these are not usually hard to find.
-The norms depend only superficially on the choice of inner product since different choices lead to comparable norms, and thus to topologically isomorphic spaces. \item Many of the results in this paper hold for \( r = 1 \) where the forms are Lipschitz and the chains are of class \( B^1 \).
-Some readers might be most interested in \( 0 \le r \le 1 \) since it takes so little to define the norms, and both smooth and nonsmooth chains can be found, while others might find the inductive limit more useful since its operator algebra is so rich. \end{itemize} \end{remarks}
+The norms depend superficially on the choice of inner product since different choices lead to comparable norms, and thus to topologically isomorphic spaces. \item Many of the results in this paper hold for \( r = 1 \) where the forms are Lipschitz and the chains are of class \( B^1 \).
+Some might be most interested in \( 0 \le r \le 1 \) since it takes so little to define the norms, and both smooth and rough chains can be found, while others might find the inductive limit more useful because of its operator algebra. \end{itemize} \end{remarks}

-\subsection{Differential forms of class \( B^r \)}
+\section{Differential forms of class \( B^r \)}